 The Pendleton Round-Up and Happy Canyon Hall of Fame was founded in 1969.
 Exhibits range from a full-sized Teepee to delicate beadwork, the exhibits in the Hall of Fame cover a wide range of subjects and span the nearly 100 years of Round-Up history.
 Saddles, clothing, Indian costumes, photographs, firearms, trophies, wagons…hundreds of items are displayed for your enjoyment.
 You can become a member of the Hall of Fame and help to ensure the history and artifacts of the Round-Up and Happy Canyon we enjoy today will still be here tomorrow.
 For more information call 541-278-0815.
 The Hall of Fame building is located at 1114 SW Court across from the Round-up grounds.

-Other happenings concerning the Hall of Fame
+Hall of Fame News

 RH Parker Foundation & United Finance Donate $50,000 to Round-Up & Happy Canyon Hall of Fame